Preparing Your Toddler for Preschool: Building Confidence And Independence

 Encourage Daily Choices

-Ensure Clarity Through Physical Examples – Visualize your child’s choices for better comprehension by showing them the physical choices while saying their names.
+Ensure Clarity Through Physical Examples – Visualize your child’s choices for better comprehension by showing them the physical options while naming them.

-Celebrate Your Child’s Participation – Acknowledge your toddler’s efforts with positive reinforcement to help build self-trust and model elements of a positive relationship.
+Celebrate Your Child’s Participation – Acknowledge your toddler’s efforts with positive reinforcement to help build self-trust and model positive relationship behaviors.

 Establish Routines for Independence